G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

     - Enhanced ImageElement and VideoElement to properly throw errors for boundary to catch
     - Added detailed error reporting with customizable debug mode
     - Provided user-friendly error messages with recovery options

+5.  **VideoContext Bridge Implementation (COMPLETED):**
+    - Created a dedicated `useVideoContextBridge` hook to abstract all VideoContext interactions
+    - Moved core initialization logic from the parent component into the hook
+    - Implemented play, pause, seek, and time update functionality through the bridge interface
+    - Fixed video playback stability issues and time update synchronization
+    - Successfully separated VideoContext logic from the main player component
+    - Significantly improved the component architecture by centralizing VideoContext interactions

 ### What Still Needs To Be Done:

 1.  **Code Cleanup:**
-    - Remove unused code and debug console logs
+    - Continue removing unused code and debug console logs
+    - Review and simplify large custom hooks for better maintainability
+    - Consider further decomposition of large hooks where appropriate
-    - Review and update comments to reflect the new architecture
+    - Update comments to reflect the new architecture
-    - Consider further refactoring of the main component to reduce complexity
+    - Optimize hook dependencies where possible

-2.  **Performance Optimization:**
+2.  **Performance Optimization (NEXT FOCUS):**
     - Diagnose and address excessive console logs during video playback
     - Optimize render performance with strategic use of memoization
     - Analyze and reduce unnecessary re-renders
+    - Profile the component's performance using React DevTools
+    - Identify potential bottlenecks in the bridge implementation

 3.  **Testing:**
     - Run and verify Playwright tests to ensure improvements to stability
     - Add automated tests for the new extracted components and hooks
     - Perform thorough manual testing across different media types and interactions

-4.  **Next Extraction Priorities:**
-    - Create a VideoContext Bridge to abstract VideoContext interactions
-    - Implement the Debug Information Component
+    - Test edge cases like very short or very long videos

-## 8. Part 2: Component Decomposition Plan (2023-07-05)
+## 8. Part 2: Component Decomposition Plan (2023-07-10)

-After successfully extracting the UI controls and state management hooks, the `VideoContextScenePreviewPlayer.tsx` file still remains quite large (~1300 lines).
-This section outlines a plan to further decompose the component into smaller, more focused pieces.
+After successfully extracting the UI controls, state management hooks, and VideoContext bridge, the `VideoContextScenePreviewPlayer.tsx` file still remains quite large.
+This section outlines ongoing plans to further decompose the component.

 ### Identified Extraction Opportunities